Thanks to the efforts of the hams in my old German radio club OV Schwarzwald DOK A14

 Arnold, W9IGH (SK) came to our city of Villingen to visit the SABA Radio/TV factory and of course

 while in town, he wanted to meet a local ham radio operator .

 I was lucky enough to be it.
-A little later he sponsored me to come the US to work for him but I was off the air for years until after my tour of duty in the US Army in Viet Nam and after Barry Goldwater K7UGA pushed for reciprocal licenses to be issued to foreign nationals .
+A little later he sponsored me to come the US to work for him but I was off the air for years until after my tour of duty with the US Army in Viet Nam.
+About that time Barry Goldwater K7UGA pushed for reciprocal licenses to be issued to foreign nationals .
 My first chance to operate in the US was in Columbus GA, where A Local ham with a radio store let me use his equipment.
-For a short time I operated as DJ6RD/W4 and then DJ6RD/W9.
-A few years Iater I got my permanent US call N9RD.
+For a short time I operated as DJ6RD/W4 and after my discharge I came to Indiana where I became DJ6RD/W9.
+I had much fun working through OSCAR 6 and OSCAR 7.
+It was a mad race to see who could work WAS first but the first 5 of us made it all within a few days.
+Several years Iater I got my permanent US call N9RD.

 I enjoy working DX on all bands and love jumping into any pile up.
 My preferred mode of operation is CW but also a little SSB to keep in touch with old friends who can not operate CW.